This course is only open for application for deferred entry (ie, students wishing to start in 2016). It is not available for 2015 entry.

-- provides you with the intellectual and practical training required to work as a community organiser, or in a related field
+- develop the intellectual and practical training required to work as a community organiser, or in a related field

-- offers you five months’ experience as a community organiser with Citizens UK, or an ongoing placement with your current employer
+- experience five months as a community organiser with Citizens UK, or undertake an ongoing placement with your current employer

-- introduces you to a range of voices – including academic, activist, local authority and charity – to bring you the reality of issues being faced in communities and the campaigns undertaken around them
+- hear a range of voices – including academic, activist, local authority and charity – that communicate the reality of the issues being faced in communities and the campaigns undertaken around them

-- flexible study options make it ideal for those already working in the sector, as well as those looking to expand their knowledge and experience.
+- benefit from flexible study options which make this programme ideal for those already working in the sector, as well as those looking to expand their knowledge and experience.

 Core module (60 credits)

-- Community Organising in Practice (GEG7401 - 60 credits, including seminars alongside a placement with Citizens UK)
+- Community Organising in Practice (60 credits, including seminars alongside a placement with Citizens UK)

 The Postgraduate Certificate (PgCert) option (one year full-time) is based entirely on the core module Community Organising in Practice (including a five-month placement working part-time as a community organiser with Citizens UK).